htsiah/mern-car-inpection-challenge/README.md

 You can access the application at https://mern-car-inpection-challenge.herokuapp.com.

 Cloud Database:<br />
-The database is using cloud based mongoDb hosted at https://www.mongodb.com/cloud/atlas.
+The database is using cloud based mongodb hosted at https://www.mongodb.com/cloud/atlas.

 Cloud Application:<br />
 The application is hosted at https://www.heroku.com.